 Special thanks to the following for supporting this project:

-The Sacatar Foundation, Greg, Archie, Stan, Sharon, Thomas & Anita, Dita & Dave, Fred & Susan, Cousin Midge, Cousin Connie, Bob, James, Jennifer, Seth & Sarah, Fred & Sharon, and HITlights LED, and last but not least my family: Peppy-Jo, Rita, Patty, and Johnny & Annie.
+Peter & Rick & Jean, Lisa, John C., Mann, The Sacatar Foundation, Greg, Archie, Stan, Sharon, Thomas & Anita, Dita & Dave, Fred & Susan, Cousin Midge, Cousin Connie, Bob, James, Jennifer, Seth & Sarah, Fred & Sharon, HITlights LED, Mary Higgins (for expert advice) and my family: Peppy-Jo, Rita, Patty, and Johnny & Annie.

 Help fund supplies for this Brazilian stained glass window by making a donation by writing a check.
 Please made the check out and mailed it to: Joseph Cavalieri, 216 East 7th Street, apt 10, New York, NY 10009, USA.
 Thank you for your support! - Joseph